ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 <!--more-->
 ## Hello Operator

 The combination of a CRD with a controller is often called an operator.
-An example that is often used to explain operators is the native Kubernetes resource type `ReplicaSet` from the API group/version `apps/v1`.
+An example that is often used to explain operators is the native Kubernetes resource type `ReplicaSet` under the API group/version `apps/v1`.
 When you define a ReplicaSet in a yaml file like this
 ```yaml
 apiVersion: apps/v1
 kind: ReplicaSet